UCSD-PL/proverbot9001/README.md

 cd proverbot9001
 ```

-And run this command to install the dependencies
+this command to install the dependencies:

 ```
 make setup